zdharma-continuum/zinit/README.md

 # This is done by ice-mod `mv'{from} -> {to}'.
 There are multiple packages per
 # single version, for OS X, Linux and Windows – so ice-mod `bpick' is used to
 # select Linux package – in this case this is not needed, Zplugin will grep
-# operating system name and architecture automatically when there's no `bpick'
+# operating system name and architecture automatically when there's no `bpick'.

 zplugin ice from"gh-r" as"program" mv"docker* -> docker-compose" bpick"*linux*"; zplugin load docker/compose